grandeurdev/arduino-sdk/README.md

 ## Project

 Project is the main class of the SDK.
-When SDK connects with Grandeur, this class represents your cloud project.
+When SDK connects with Grandeur, this class represents your Grandeur project.
 But Arduino SDK's functionality is limited to devices and datastore APIs which are wrapped by their respective classes.

 This class exposes the following methods: